Pulpit Harbor

 This is the only “official” hike within a close distance, but walking the nearby roads is pleasant.
 The road heading NNE from the public landing (North Shore Road) leads past lovely pastoral views, many of which open up to see Penobscot Bay and across to the Camden and Lincolnville shorelines.

 It’s a two-mile walk to North Haven Village.
 It is more easily accessed by water from the Fox Island Thoroughfare.
-If you ask around, chances are good you’ll find someone willing to drive to town or back to the landing in Pulpit, but in COVID times, that may be less desirable.
+If you ask around, chances are good you’ll find someone willing to drive to town or back to the landing in Pulpit.

 Dock with dinghies on one side and a lobster boat on the other; boats are moored in the background.